-As Traditional Owners of the land, Wangan and Jagalingou people have the human right to enjoy, maintain, control, protect and develop their identity and cultural heritage.
-But Queensland's laws are denying them their human rights.
+As Traditional Owners of the land, Wangan and Jagalingou people have the human right to enjoy, maintain, control, protect and develop our identity and cultural heritage.
+But Queensland's laws are denying us our human rights.

-Last year, when Adani was allowed to destroy their cultural heritage, the law only required that they negotiate with a select group of people appointed to a Cultural Heritage Committee.
+Last year, when Adani was allowed to destroy our cultural heritage, the law only required that they negotiate with a select group of people appointed to a Cultural Heritage Committee.
 Wangan and Jagalingou people should have been consulted.
-Instead, they were ignored.
+Instead, we were ignored.

 The Cultural Heritage Committee is supposed to represent the interests and knowledge of the Traditional Owners for that Country, including Wangan and Jagalingou people.
-In practice, decisions about their cultural heritage are being made by a select few individuals without consultation.
+In practice, decisions about our cultural heritage are being made by a select few individuals without consultation.

-What's more, they as Traditional Owners have no enforcement powers to protect their cultural heritage.
-Under the Cultural Heritage Acts they had little to no ability to stop this recent destruction of their cultural heritage, leaving them reliant on the government to protect their cultural heritage.
+What's more, we as Traditional Owners have no enforcement powers to protect our cultural heritage.
+Under the Cultural Heritage Acts we had little to no ability to stop this recent destruction of our cultural heritage, leaving us reliant on the government to protect our cultural heritage.

-In October last year, they wrote to the Minister requesting he exercise his power under the Cultural Heritage Act to issue a stop order to protect their cultural heritage.
+In October last year, we wrote to the Minister requesting he exercise his power under the Cultural Heritage Act to issue a stop order to protect our cultural heritage.
 The Minister refused to do so.
 Now, irreparable damage has potentially been done.

-Not only did the State fail to act to protect their cultural heritage from harm, but they were also prevented from seeking an injunction to stop the excavation because of the high costs of legal action.
+Not only did the State fail to act to protect our cultural heritage from harm, but we were also prevented from seeking an injunction to stop the excavation because of the high costs of legal action.

-They have since requested that the Minister investigate whether this activity was in breach of the Cultural Heritage Act.
-Again, the Minister has refused their request, claiming there is no evidence that Adani (operating as Bravus) breached the Acts, ignoring their evidence as Traditional Owners and the evidence of expert archeologists.
+We have since requested that the Minister investigate whether this activity was in breach of the Cultural Heritage Act.
+Again, the Minister has refused our request, claiming there is no evidence that Adani (operating as Bravus) breached the Acts, ignoring our evidence as Traditional Owners and the evidence of expert archeologists.